openstack/oslo-specs/specs/queens/update-kafka-support.rst

 be implemented in the kafka driver as well.
-In the circumstance when a new feature requires behaviors/capabilities that cannot be provided by kafka, clients attempting to use the feature will cause a NotImplementedError excpetion to be raised.
+In the circumstance when a new feature requires behaviors/capabilities that cannot be provided by kafka, clients attempting to use the feature will cause a NotImplementedError exception to be raised.
 Additionally, the absence of supported functionality must be documented and included in the release notes.